A Heavy Traffic Theory of Matching Queues: Introduction

-In two-sided queues, there are two ways in which the state-dependent control can be sent to zero.
+In matching queues, there are two ways in which the state-dependent control can be sent to zero.
 The first is clearly to scale the magnitude of the control by $\epsilon$ which is sent to zero.
 The second is to apply the control only at larger and larger values of queues, which we control using a parameter $\tau$ that is sent to $\infty$.
 These parameters are more precisely defined in \eqref{eq: general_pricing_policy}.
-It turns out that the relative speed at which these two parameters go to their asymptote plays an important role in the limiting behaviour of the two-sided queue.
-In particular, the primary contribution of this paper is to demonstrate that there is a phase transition in the limiting behaviour of the two-sided queue depending upon the limiting value of $\epsilon \tau$.
-We christen the regime when $\epsilon \tau \to 0$ the quality-driven regime and the regime when $\epsilon \tau \rightarrow \infty$ the profit-driven regime for reasons outlined in Section \ref{sec: bernoulli}.
-The phase transition happens in the intermediary regime when $\epsilon \tau$ goes to a nonzero real number, which we call the critical regime.
+As discussed in Section~\ref{sec: motivation}, depending on the cost of control, the rates of $\epsilon$ and $\tau$ that optimize the trade-off between system performance and cost of control could correspond to three different limiting values of $\epsilon\tau$.
+The optimal regime with a low cost of control corresponds to $\epsilon\tau \rightarrow 0$ and we call it the delay-driven regime.
+On the other hand, $\epsilon \tau \rightarrow \infty$ is the optimal regime for a high cost of control and we call it the cost-driven regime.
+The in-between regime when $\epsilon\tau$ goes to a positive number is called the hybrid regime.
+The primary contribution of this paper is to demonstrate that there is a phase transition in the limiting behavior of the matching queue as we traverse from the delay-driven regime to the cost-driven regime, via the hybrid regime.